vijaiaeroastro/HalfMesh/README.md

 extension **.bm**.
 This format allows one to complete serialize the entire mesh along with all property traits stored in a mesh.

+# Input / Output Capabilities
+* OBJ (Triangles only) - Read & Write
+* GMSH (Version 2, Triangles only) - Read & Write
+* VTK (Triangles only) - Write
+* BM (Binary Mesh format) - Custom format that is used to read and write properties along with mesh

 # Dependencies
 C++11